avonar/obsidian-excalidraw-import/README.md

 - Support for `#json=ID,KEY` format
 - Support for `#room=ROOM_ID,KEY` format (if the room is saved on the server)
 - Automatic saving to the `logs` folder
-- Automatic file naming: `DD-MM-YY.excalidraw`
+- Automatic file naming: `YY-MM-DD.excalidraw`

 ## Installation